SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/troubleshooting.md

 It can be is useful to get some statistics for custom actions in particular.
 These attributes can be retrieved from the CustomActionMBean:

-1. Table of all called URLs seperated by http return code and retry count.
+1. Table of all called URLs seperated by HTTP return code and retry count.

 ![jconsole MBeans CustomActionMBean CounterTable](/images/device-protocols/opcua/opcua-jmx-customActionMBean-CounterTable.PNG)